varadbhogayata/varadbhogayata.github.io/README.md

-# Portfolio - A static website
+# Portfolio - A one page static website

 Tools used to build this website: